JakubTabor/Unsupervised_Learning/README.md

 # We also check the hierarhical clustering, and it gives us similar conclusions

-# And that's the final summary of each 3 clusters
+# And that's the final summary of each 3 clusters:
+# And we can say that the Cluster nr.
+3 is the most important in sence of customers